 Head-to-Head Record

-Korea Republic are expected to respond with either a 4-2-3-1 or a flexible 4-3-3, built around Son's movement, Lee Kang-in's creativity and a back line organized by Kim Min-jae.
-The tactical dilemma is how many players to commit ahead of the ball without exposing the center.
+The Mexico vs Korea Republic expected lineups should stay close to the football identities already established by both sides.
+Mexico are likely to continue in a 4-2-3-1 or 4-3-3 that protects central space, gives Edson Alvarez the platform to control balance and leaves enough support around Santiago Gimenez to convert crosses or cut-backs into real chances.
+Korea Republic are more likely to answer with a flexible 4-2-3-1 or 4-3-3 built around Son Heung-min's movement, Lee Kang-in's creativity and a back line organized by Kim Min-jae.
+The real tactical call is how many players Korea Republic can commit ahead of the ball without exposing the center too early.
 Lineups are based on current team form and tactical expectations, official team sheets will be released on matchday.

 FAQ